 "For this reason, a man shall leave his father and his mother, and be joined to his wife; and they shall become one flesh" (Genesis 2:24).

 Here we have a man and woman leaving their parents (who are also a man and a woman) and creating a new household together through a permanent joining, the two becoming "one flesh."
 Jesus himself points back to this as the beginning of an enduring and unchanging definition of marriage:

 "And He answered and said, 'Have you not read that He who created them from the beginning made them male and female, and said, 'For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh"?
 So they are no longer two, but one flesh.
 What therefore God has joined together, let no man separate” (Matthew 19:4-6).

-Jesus then goes on to explain that certain regulations were temporarily given because of the hardness of people's hearts and He offers the proper perspective on how marriage ought to be lived out.
+Jesus then discusses certain Mosaic regulations regarding divorce that were temporarily given because of the hardness of people's hearts and He offers the proper perspective on how marriage ought to be lived out.
 Never is there a hint that this central definition was ever up for questioning.
 Marriage is a covenant that is both legal and relational, and that binds one man and one woman into a new family intended to be for life.